 - 1. Information is provided to landowners about the types of public land typically found on riparian margins which a public body administers; and whether the adjacent landowner has the consent of that public body to undertake any activities on public land. - 2.
-Particular attention is paid to ensure no public land is included in an individual Freshwater Farm Plan. - 3.
-No funding is provided to private landowners for work on public land, without the permission of the public land administrator and without maintaining public access. - 4.
-Territorial authorities ensure all maps supplied for the purpose of Freshwater Farm Plans depict any public land adjacent to a property subject to a plan. - 5.
+Particular attention is paid to ensure no public land is included in the low slope calculation for an individual farm. - 3.
+Territorial authorities ensure all maps supplied for the purpose of Freshwater Farm Plans depict any public land adjacent to a property subject to a plan. - 4.
 Maps include a legend clarifying the nature of public land, for instance unformed legal road, marginal strip, reserves and Crown land.